mbourgey/EBI_cancer_workshop_visualization/solutions/_vcf4.md

  - A/C -> T/G

-As we reverse complement the mutation, we a«lso need to reverse complement the context bases
+As we reverse complement the mutation, we also need to reverse complement the context bases

  - G[.]A -> T[.]C